Cleaning & Organizing

 I see the piles of bills marked “past due” and know you’re having money problems.
 I find drugs and condom wrappers in kids’ bedrooms.
 And I can tell who’s unfaithful because the cheaters always start hiding laundry.
 These are some other secrets your house can reveal about you.

 I had one client who would clean his house before I would even show up!
 It just made my job harder, because I had to try to figure out what was clean and what was dirty.
-Learn how you could actually be over-cleaning your house.
+Plus, you might be guilty of over-cleaning your house if you do these 10 things.

 For almost every situation, there’s an eco-friendly option that’s just as effective.
-Here are just a few green cleaning products that the experts love.
+Another green and clean idea is to clean with microfiber cloths—here’s why.

 iStock/Manuel Faba Ortega

 If they’re clean, you know I’m thorough.
-Here are some tips for cleaning hard-to-clean spots in your home.
+For even harder-to-clean spots, check out these tips for cleaning these 17 household objects.

 How we get hired